avidraghav/Qsol/README.md

 ### Everyone can contribute to Qsol by
 ```
+Signing up in the app to get latest updates.
 Sending previous year exam papers at jmit.raghav@gmail.com
 Giving feedback, finding bugs and suggesting new features.
 Help maintaing the application.